PeppeL-G/course-material/src/courses/web-development-advanced-concepts/laboratory-work.md

     "How to work": "Individually",
     "Goal": "To learn how to use client-side JavaScript.", "Instructions": "Complete and present your solutions to the labs on this page to a teacher at a lab session.
-Each lab is about improving the user experience on a webpage using client-side JavaScript.", "Re-examination": "Special lab session at the re-exam period in June and in August (contact the course manager for more specific details).", "Help": "Ask the teacher for help at the lab sessions."
+Each lab is about improving the user experience on a webpage using client-side JavaScript.", "Re-examination": "Special lab session at the re-exam period in June and in August.
+Contact the course manager for more specific details.", "Help": "Ask the teacher for help at the lab sessions."
 }'>
 </CompactInfo>